-If you use a tag manager provided by a third-party organization such as Google or Adobe to load scripts on your site, you can use it with Fresh Relevance too.
+If you use a third-party tag manager, such as Google, Tealium, or Adobe, to load scripts on your site, you can use it with Fresh Relevance.

 The Script tag